How Venezuela turns its useless bank notes into gold | MarketScreener

 Traders who sell to Diaz end up with bricks of cash to carry back to El Callao and other gold-rush towns to pay miners, who use it to buy food, supplies and send whatever is left to their families.

 Gold purchased by the government is smelted in the nearby furnaces of Minerven, the state-run mining company, according to a high-ranking employee.
-It is then transported to the vaults of the central bank in the capital Caracas, 843 kilometres (524 miles) away.
+It is then transported to the vaults of the central bank in the capital Caracas, 843 kilometers (524 miles) away.

 The gold does not stay there long.
-The central bank's gold reserves have plummeted to their lowest levels in 75 years.
-Venezuela is selling the artisan metal as well as existing reserves to pay its bills, according to two high-ranking government officials.
+The central bank's gold reserves have plummeted to their lowest levels in 75 years as it sells the gold to pay its bills.
+One of the main buyers of this gold is Turkey, Paparoni said.

 TURKISH ALLIANCE